 This Spicy potato curry is flavored with Indian spices and herbs.
 Your taste buds will be awakened after stating this delicious and lip-smacking easy potato curry.

 Potato curry is vegan, gluten-free, and nut-free.
-So this will be perfect for the pot luck or any kind of picnic, and party.
+So this will be perfect for a pot luck or any kind of picnic, and party.

-Here's some step by step photos that I managed to take when I was preparing the dish.
+Here are some step-by-step photos that I managed to take when I was preparing the dish.
 I am sure you will like this as much as I do 🙂

 Place a vessel over medium heat and drizzle two tablespoons of oil.
 When the oil heats up, add mustard seeds and split black gram.